 To secure the cap to a metal flue, use a power drill or impact driver to secure the cap with self-tapping sheet metal screws.
 These screws should be provided with the cap, and the cap should have pre-drilled holes that specify where the screws go.

 If you have a clay flue, you may need to anchor the cap with masonry screws instead.
 To do this, purchase masonry screws that are approximately the same size as the provided self-tapping screws, along with a compatible masonry bit that is about 1/8 inch smaller than the the screws' diameter.
 Attach the masonry bit to a hammer drill, and drill pilot holes through the cap into the flue.
 Drive the masonry screws into the pilot holes with an impact driver.

 Round flues may come with a clamp instead of screws to secure it to the flue.
-If that's the case, wrap the clamp around the circumference of the cap's base, and tighten it down with a screwdriver.
+If that's the case, install a round chimney cap by wrapping the clamp around the circumference of the cap's base, then tightening it down with a screwdriver.